How Social Innovation Powers Open Agriculture

 “On average, how old do you think an apple in a U.S. grocery store is from the time it was picked, to the time it was eaten?”

-Caleb Harper, the principal investigator and director of the Open Agriculture (OpenAG) Initiative at MIT Media Lab, walked across the 2016 Collaborative + Classy Awards stage as people raised their hands to possible answers:
+Caleb Harper, the principal investigator and director of the Open Agriculture (OpenAG) Initiative at MIT Media Lab, walked across the Collaborative stage as people raised their hands to possible answers:

 - Two weeks to a month